Adaptive Conditional Forest Sampling for Spectral Risk Optimisation under Decision-Dependent Uncertainty: Computational Experiments

-where $c_{\mathrm{hold}}$ and $c_{\mathrm{short}}$ are holding and shortage costs governed by capacity thresholds that shift with $x$, $c_{\mathrm{proc}}$ is a nonlinear procurement cost, $c_{\mathrm{coord}}$ penalises coordination overhead proportional to the total allocation, and $c_{\mathrm{setup}}$ is a quadratic fixed cost.
+where $c_{\mathrm{hold}}$ and $c_{\mathrm{short}}$ are holding and shortage costs governed by capacity thresholds that shift with $x$, $c_{\mathrm{proc}}$ is a nonlinear procurement cost, $c_{\mathrm{coord}}$ penalises coordination overhead proportional to the total allocation, and $c_{\mathrm{setup}}$ is a quadratic fixed cost; closed forms are given in Appendix~\ref{app:cost}.
 This supply-chain interpretation contrasts with DGP1's damage/penalty structure and exercises a different region of the input space, providing a meaningful generalisability test.